Fikoko/Optivar/README.md

 * Example of Code (HPC mode)

 This mode is called as "HPC" referenced as (High Performance Computing) since every statement is inside single function as argument.
 This enables interpreter to call a single bin function (do.bin is an example at below) and give the necessary information about nested arguments inside to that bin.
-After that, there will be no interpreter overhead since every call will be handled as bin-to-bin calls (native speed).
+After that, there will be no interpreter overhead since every call will be handled as bin-to-bin calls which is native speed.
+(Important thing here is that we assume bin-to-bin calls exists since they are not merged into single bin.
+We lazy/preload them here assuming they are multiple independent bins)

 ```
 -- add_numbers.optivar: Read two undeclared numbers, add them and return the sum